School Street FAQs

 Why did you choose my school?

-If the scheme is extended then future scheme will be based on level of interest and engagement, alongside our preparatory work, where we investigate various elements to determine its impact.
+Future school street schemes will be based on level of evidence, school interest and engagement, community support and our preparatory work, where we will investigate various elements to determine its potential impact and suitability.

 Each school will have a named point of contact, backed by a School Streets working group comprising School Senior Leadership Team, Parent, Pupil and Governor/Trustee representatives, and where possible a resident representative.

-All problems should be reported to the named point of contact for the school and through the School Streets engagement page.
+All problems should be reported to both the school and through the School Streets engagement page.

 How will visitors know about the School Street?

-School Street signs will be installed at the entry points of the restricted roads and advanced warning signs will be installed on some surrounding roads, informing people of the timed closure outside the school.
+School Street signs will be installed at the entry points of the restricted roads informing people of the timed closure outside the school.

-We also produce banners, flyers, information on our website and letters to notify residents, parents, school staff, and local businesses in areas affected by the trial.
+We also produce banners, flyers, information on our website and letters to notify residents, parents, school staff, and local businesses in areas within the School Street.

 We ask the school and anyone within the School Street community to tell their visitors about the restrictions when visits are being planned.
 Visitors can park on surrounding roads outside the closure.